CCOMJHC/WIBL/wibl-python/scripts/data-management/README.md

 3. A JSON configuration file for local processing (for example, see:
 [configure.local.json](../../tests/data/configure.local.json)).

+> Note: if your WIBL files don't have the '.wibl' extension, you can bulk rename them with the following PowerShell one-liner: `Get-ChildItem * | Rename-Item -NewName { $_.Name + ".wibl" }`.
+Make sure to run this from the directory where the files to be renamed are located.

 The configuration file should look like the following:
 ```json
 {